 A ruin lies just under the water and can be explored.
 It creates a cataract of whitewater on the stretch of water.
-Characters cannot travel upstream through the rough water and proceeding downstream requires a successful DC 15 Profession (sailor) check.
+Characters cannot travel upstream through the rough water and proceeding downstream requires a saving throw.
 On a failure, the boat capsizes and everyone goes in the water.
-The boat suffers 4d10 piercing damage.
+The boat suffers 3d6 points of damage.